endrollex/imm_blender_export/README.md

 Introduction:
 -------------
-* This is not a Blender addon, but a script, need to edit its settings.
+* This is not a Blender addon, but a script, need to set up its settings.
 * Export Blender model data for a game engine.
 * The .m3d file format is a custom file format to store meshes, see (Introduction to 3D Game Programming with DirectX 11 by Frank Luna).